DaniiBlack/tictactoe/README.md

 **Don't overthink it:**
 - Two player game, you must play from the same webpage on the same device.
 - Consider playing a quick round of **paperScissorsRock**, whoever wins gets to start
-- Remember to ensure the looser has to do some unfavourable chores.
+- Remember to ensure the loser has to do some unfavourable chores.
 Keep the stakes high for maximum enjoyment.

 ### The approach?
 Read on:
 #### The secret to being a **kick-ass** babyCoder, is accepting the fact that sometimes your code is just a collage of hacks and tips picked up whilst stumbling along the good way.